robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ![Custom Hyperlink Renderer Screenshots](../Misc/customhyperlinkrendererscreenshots.png)

-### 2.4 Renderers for platform specific controls
-Sometimes of course, you want to use controls that are only available on one platform and show an alternative for the other platform.
-The [Floating Action Button](https://material.io/guidelines/components/buttons-floating-action-button.html) on Android is a good example for that.
-As it is part of Android's design pattern, you might want to show the prime functionality in a Floating Action Button and all others in the menu bar.
-On iOS and Windows, this pattern does not exist, so we just want to create an Andropid-only control on the Android platform only.

-## 2. Platform specific functionality
+## 3. Platform specific functionality
 Beside UI elements, you will can also define platform specific behaviours in your business logic.
-There might be scenarios, where you want to use features, that are only available on specific plaforms, like *Widgets on Android* or *Live Tiles on Windows*.
+There might be scenarios, where you want to use features, that are only available on specific platforms, like *Widgets on Android* or *Live Tiles on Windows*.
 These things can't be covered in shared logic, of course.

-Additionally, there are many things that simply get handled differently on the plaforms.
+Additionally, there are many things that simply get handled differently on the platforms.
 Access to the local storage for example is something that every platform can do, but the native APIs for that differ dramatically.
 Xamarin.Forms does already cover some basic behaviours and offer abstractions for that like displaying alerts with the `DisplayAlert`.
 Although the Xamarin community also offers a lot of [Community Provided Open Source Plugins](https://github.com/xamarin/XamarinComponents), you sometimes come to the point where you want to create your very own implementation of a specific behaviour on platform level.

 Let's take the **Text-To-Speech** functionality as an example.
 Text-To-Speech is something, that every platform offers, but there is no Xamarin.Forms implementation for it that abstracts the logic for us.
-So let's create our own platform specific implemetations for that!
+So let's create our own platform specific implementations for that!

-### 2.1 Create an interface
+### 3.1 Create an interface
 First, we need to define an abstraction of the logic we want to provide on the shared code level.
 Similar to the last time, create an `ITextToSpeech` interface inside the shared **Conference.Frontend** project and define a single `Speak(string)` method that every implementation of the interface has to define.

 ```csharp